muskanbansal1609/Online-Voting-System/README.md

 9)	Viewing candidate details [can be done only by admin]

 10)	Add election details like [can be done only by admin]
-a.
-Name of the election
+*	Name of the election
-b.
-Date to cast vote for election
+*	Date to cast vote for election

 11)	Editing election details [can be done only by admin]